RayTiasha/Atliq-Sales-Analysis/README.md

-# ROI Analysis of Sales Architecture at AtliQ Hardware to Drive Business Growth
+# Analysis of Sales Architecture at AtliQ Hardware to Drive Business Growth

 ## Executive Summary
 AtliQ Hardware experienced a significant revenue surge between 2020 and 2021, yet leadership lacked the granular visibility required to sustain this momentum.
 With over 800,000 sales records spread across global markets, the company needed a scalable solution to consolidate fragmented data and transform it into actionable insights for fiscal 2022 planning.